ghostperformance/op1/README.md

 Make sure to shut off auto start stop or you will get steering temporarily unavailable if the engine shuts off.

-Screen recording from ui saved to `/storage/emulated/0/videos`
+Screen recording from ui saved too. `/storage/emulated/0/videos`

-Long control is radar + vision
+HKG Long control toggle. (radar + vision)

-Slow down for curves (BETA Reach out to johnpr#5623 if you find any better tunes.)
+Slow down for curves toggle.

-MAD mode (ON by default) for no disengae on brake or gas.
+MAD mode toggle for no disengae on brake or gas.

 SMDPS Toggle available for thoes with SMPDS.